Sign In

 BY: ISSA

-A nutritionist is knowledgeable about food, diet, and nutrition, and how they relate to health.
+A nutritionist or nutrition coach is knowledgeable about food, diet, and nutrition, and how they relate to health.
 They provide advice and guidance to clients looking to improve their eating habits or meet specific health goals related to nutrition.
 They educate their clients about food and how diet choices impact health.

-There are no legal standards or licensing requirements for a certified nutritionist.
-Some have college degrees or even advanced graduate degrees in nutrition.
+There are no legal standards or licensing requirements for a certified nutritionist or nutrition coach.
+Some nutritionists have college degrees or even advanced graduate degrees in nutrition.
 Others are certified but have not completed a nutrition degree program.
+Talk to your client about their goals to ensure you have the best education to support their needs.

 Dietitians are part of a regulated field.
 There are educational and licensing requirements.
 These include a minimum of a bachelor’s degree, although soon a master’s degree will also be required.